How about a creamy spicy avocado spread on some crunchy crostini bites? Quick and healthy, the avocado crostini appetizer will make you want more.

 In Goa, my husband had to convince me first that his best selling milk shake was the avocado milkshake.
 I understood why when I had my first sip!

-Crostini are small Italian breads that are grilled crunchy first with a drizzle of olive oil and then you can either add traditional Italian toppings or something more fancy such as this avocado spread.
+Crostini are small Italian bread that is grilled crunchy first with a drizzle of olive oil and then you can either add traditional Italian toppings or something fancier such as this avocado spread.

 - Juice of one small lime

-- 3 Tablespoons + 1 Tablespoon Olive Oil
+- 3 Tablespoons Olive Oil + 1 Tbs extra for toasting

 - Cut your avocado in half, discard the seed core and spoon all the fruit flesh into a mixer jar.
 Quickly add lime juice before the avocado turns brown.